-God wants us to “find out” what pleases Him.
+God wants us to “find out” — to make an effort to discover for ourselves — what pleases Him.
 Thankfully, we don’t have to guess.
 The Scriptures of the Bible tell us very plainly what pleases God.
 Let’s go see and change our lives accordingly.

 Right at the outset, be assured of a great truth from God’s Word: He is “pleased to make you His own,” to make you His son or daughter.
 God happily, not reluctantly, includes the faithful in His family.

 We have a fuller revelation of this blessing in the New Testament.
 John 1:12 tells us that “to all who did receive [Jesus], to those who believed in his name, [God] gave the right to become children of God.”
 By repentance from sin and faith in the Lord Jesus Christ, we are born again (John 3:3,7) and become God’s sons and daughters (2 Corinthians 6:18).

 Jesus Christ, the Savior who died for our sins and rose again, “is not ashamed to call [us] brothers and sisters” (Hebrews 2:11).
 Imagine that!
 The divine Son of God, the co-creator of the universe (Ephesians 3:9), the one to whom God the Father has given “all authority in heaven and earth” (Matthew 28:18), is pleased to call born-again believers his brothers and sisters.